machitgarha/phirs/README.md

 ## Features

--   **Cross-platform**.
-Supporting multiple platforms, including GNU/Linux, Windows and Mac OS.
-Providing paths available on all platforms, plus specific paths for each platform.
-This means, you could target a specific platform, stick to it and look nowhere else.
+-   **Multiple platform**.
+Providing cross-platform paths, plus platform-specific ones.
+Make your app run-everywhere or target a specific platform.
+See [Platform Support](#platform-support) for more details.

 -   **Hackable**.
 Adding support for a specific platform [is easy](#). <!-- TODO: Add a link to contributions describing this. -->